-November 23, 2020
+November 23, 2021

-This year's list includes 14 out of 24 toys that tested louder than 85 dB, the level set by the National Institute of Occupational Health and Safety for mandatory hearing protection.
+This year's list includes 19 out of 24 toys that tested louder than 85 dB, the level set by the National Institute of Occupational Health and Safety for mandatory hearing protection.

 Toys are required to meet the acoustic standard set by the American Society of Testing and Materials (ASTM), which states that the sound-pressure level produced by toys shall not exceed 85 dB at 50 cm from the surface of the toy.
 While ASTM has acknowledged that 25 cm would be considered an average use distance for toys, they found 50 cm was a superior distance for measurement.
 And while there is no known sound limits that apply specifically for children, ASTM bases compliance on OSHA and U.S. military noise level limits for adults.
 According to SHA, “ASTM's testing standard is unreasonable.
 Toys should be tested based on how a child would play with it, not how an adult would play with it.
 If you watch a child playing with a sound-producing toy you will see them hold it close to their face, next to their ears, which is much closer than a child's arm's length of approximately 10 inches (25 cm), let alone 50 cm for an adult.”, explains Kathy Webb, Executive Director of SHA.

 According to the National Institute of Occupational Health and Safety (NIOSH), exposure to noise levels above 85 dB for no more than eight hours is the federal threshold for hearing protection.
 SHA reminds consumers that hearing loss is cumulative and it typically does not occur from one event; it gradually develops over time as we age and it is critically important that we protect children's hearing.
-If you own a smartphone, consumers can download a sound level meter app that can measure the decibel level of a toy or, Webb suggests, “use your built-in sound level meter, your ears…they will do just fine, because if a toy sounds too loud to you, it is too loud for a child's young ears.”
+If you own a smartphone, consumers can download a free sound level meter app that can measure the decibel level of a toy or, Webb suggests, “use your built-in sound level meter… your ears…they will do just fine, because if a toy sounds too loud to you, it is too loud for a child's young ears.”

-Minnesota-based Sight & Hearing Association is celebrating 80 years of identifying and preventing vision and hearing loss, in partnership with other professional and community organizations by providing screenings, education and research.
+Minnesota-based Sight & Hearing Association is celebrating over 80 years of identifying and preventing vision and hearing loss, in partnership with other professional and community organizations by providing screenings, education and research.